hobywan/trinity/README.md

 It aims to reduce and equidistribute the error of a solution field **_u_** on **M** using **_n_** points.
 For that, it uses five kernels:

-- [metric recover](sources/metric.h): compute a metric tensor field which encodes desired point density.
+- [metric recover](sources/metric.h): compute a tensor field which encodes desired point density.
 - [refinement](sources/refinement.h): add points on areas where the error of **_u_** is large.
 - [coarsening](sources/coarsening.h): remove points on areas where the error of **_u_** is small.
 - [swapping](sources/swapping.h): flip edges to locally improve cell quality.